 Access Beyond the Code

-While you can clone the repository, to use it effectively you may find the need to access further artefacts or resources outside the repository.
-For example dependencies from a divisional Artifactory, documentation in a division’s Confluence, and so on.
+To use the code in a repository you may need to access further artefacts or resources outside GitHub.
+For example dependencies from a divisional Artifactory, or docs in a division’s Confluence.

-Repository owners and maintainers are encouraged to eliminate such dependencies that require separate access requests where possible by completing stage 1 (“Readable Source”) of our inner source model.
-However such dependencies remain common, and instructions on how to access various systems should be part of the repo documentation.
+Repository maintainers try to eliminate dependencies that require separate access requests in stage 1 (“Readable Source”) of inner source.
+However such dependencies remain common.
+You’ll find instructions on how to access the required systems in the repo documentation.

 Who Can Help You?